jsmith0434/AIAgents/README.md

 This is an evolving personal project.
 If you have suggestions for new agent architectures or optimization strategies, feel free to open an issue or submit a pull request.

 -----

-**Would you like me to help you draft a "Project Roadmap" section for this README to outline what agents you plan to build next?**